ramintheredmn/automateDocking/README.md

   | main.py

-each dock_* file should contain r.gpf r.glg r.dpf l.pdbgt r.pdbqt
+each dock_* folder should contain r.gpf r.glg r.dpf l.pdbgt r.pdbqt

 if you saved the files mentioned above with another name change that part of the main.py